How to Sleep Better: Follow the Laws of Nature for an Optimal Night’s Sleep

 - wake up rested

-Your brain sets your inner clock, i.e. the sleep- wake rhythm, according to the sunlight, especially the rising and setting sunlight.
+Your brain sets your inner clock, i.e., the sleep-wake rhythm, in response to sunlight, especially the rising and setting sunlight.

 Follow three simple rules to restore your sleep: